Sombati 2022: Kristine, Amber, Garry, Eric, Steve ~ Photo: Leslie Mixon

 Genres: Folk, World, Celtic, Americana

 From Texas, the World!
 Based in Fort Worth, our passion is bringing music from all over the world to life.
-We play traditional tunes and original compositions in a variety of genres from across Europe, around the Mediterranean, and the Americas.
-From traditional Irish and Scottish music, waltzes and ballads from Northern Spain and Appalachia, polkas, tangos and rhumbas, toe-tappers from the Balkans, Greece, Turkey, and Transylvania, and a few unique concoctions of our own, we bring you the world in music.
+We play traditional tunes and original compositions in a variety of genres from Europe, the Mediterranean, and the Americas.
+From traditional Irish and Scottish music, waltzes and ballads from Northern Spain and greater Appalachia, polkas, tangos and rhumbas, toe-tappers from the Balkans, Greece, Turkey, and Transylvania, and a few unique concoctions of our own, we bring you the world in music.

 A sampling of our current repertoire includes: